-Our vision includes that qualified residents (including children) will inherit the right of homeownership—we want to end child homelessness forever!
+Our vision includes that qualified residents (including children) will inherit the right of home-ownership—we want to end child homelessness forever!
 Help Us!
-We are looking for skilled people to use innovation to create a holistic and new living system for those living with vulnerable challenges.
+We are looking for skilled people to use innovation to create a holistic and new living system for those living with trauma and vulnerable challenges.

 We will use ecosphere ethics and shared values as the cornerstone of our vision; meanwhile, the staff will coach clients to align their character with their ultimate aims in life.
 The vision becomes more practical by helping our youths improve their decision-making and critical-thinking skills.
 Finally, we want to prevent poverty by teaching our learners about wealth management skills while modeling the art of voluntary simplicity.